kevin-keraudren/fetus-detector/README.md

  - **external** contains code that is not used in [1,2,3] but is relevant to automated detection in fetal MRI, such as the RIF features used in [4]

+This code is based on <a href="https://github.com/BioMedIA/python-irtk">python-irtk</a>, a Python interface to IRTK, which can be installed through `conda`:

+    conda install -c kevin-keraudren python-irtk

 References
 ----------